 Each app in our app store is created using an API, which connects the Exodus Platform to a third-party server or third-party smart contract.
 An API is a shared connection through which the user of the app and the provider of the app's functionality exchange information.
 This information allows the provider's software to be accessed through the Exodus Platform.
 Customers of the Exodus Platform may send or receive information from the provider through the API.
 We build the interface for each app that appears in the Exodus Platform, but the app's actual functionality is created and provided by one of our third-party providers, and our API agreements with our third-party providers govern the various aspects of that functionality.
 Our app integrations are currently prioritized based on our API providers' readiness and design flexibility.
-We require providers that can meet both our technical and design requirements.
-When determining whether to integrate an app into our platform, one of our top priorities is ensuring a consistent, high quality customer experience by maintaining the Exodus interface and the ease of use that our customers expect from Exodus products.
-We also provide support for Exodus Platform concerns related to the applications.
+We require providers that can meet both our top priorities is ensuring a consistent, high quality customer experience by maintaining the Exodus Platform concerns related to the applications.

 We enter into API agreements with these third-party app providers, and the API agreements typically require the API provider to pay us certain fees in connection with the use of the API.
-These fees are paid in U.S. dollars,

-Bitcoin and other crypto assets.
+These fees are paid in U.S. dollars, Bitcoin and other crypto assets.
 The majority of these payments are made in Bitcoin.
 The fiat currency value of all payments received in any form of crypto asset is calculated immediately upon receipt of the payment.
 The value of crypto asset payments received by Exodus are calculated in U.S. dollars and the value of crypto asset payments received by Proper Trust are calculated in Swiss francs.
 We calculate the value of the crypto asset payments into either Swiss francs or U.S. dollars based on publicly available pricing information provided by reputable public sources.